Mchievans/ISTA220/homework/C# hw02.md

 10. Precedence governs the order operators are evaluated while associativity is the direction in which the operators are evaluated ignoring the precedence.
 This would make a difference in the equation 2+2/2.
 If done by precedence it equals 3, if done by associativity left to right it equals 2.

-11. You must assign a varible a value in C#.
+11. You must assign a variable a value in C#.

-12. They are not evlauted differently and are computed the same however the the point at which it is evaluated is different.
+12. They are not evaluated differently and are computed the same however the point at which it is evaluated is different.

 13.	interpolated expression items being replaced with the properly formatted string representations of their result.
-You can put varible names in a string and and it replace the th variable.
+You can put variable names in a string, and it replace the variable.

-14. The var keyword instructs the computer to guess the varible type.
+14. The var keyword instructs the computer to guess the variable type.